FuelLabs/fuel-js/README.md

 (async ()=>{

-  // a cb can be added here, results are { key: , value: } objects. await listen(/* callback */);
+  // a cb can be added here, results are { key: , value: } objects.
+  // fires for all wallet events and incoming transactions await listen(/* callback */);

 })();